erikeldridge/app-quality-cookbook/version_control/basics.md

 ## Motivation

 Version control provides us with the ability to "freeze" a code base in a known working state.

+In other words, it enables us to define a named, immutable state, which simplifies reasoning.

+Best-practice: only commit working code; the main branch should always be deployable.

 ## Goals